Updated: Dec 12, 2022

 Worker's Comp: How To Deal With Work-Related Injuries in California

 An employee who is injured at work could have a claim that is not covered by workers' compensation, in which case an Employment Lawyer in Los Angeles may be appropriate.
-You can normally sue your employer in court for a workplace accident if you were injured as a result of your employer's deliberate act or if you're a crew member on a vessel or an interstate railroad worker.
+You can normally sue your employer in court for a workplace accident if you were injured due to your employer's deliberate act or if you're a crew member on a vessel or an interstate railroad worker.

 System of Workers' Compensation

-If you are injured or sick at work, you are most likely entitled to workers' compensation insurance.
+You are most likely entitled to workers' compensation insurance if you are injured or sick at work.
 Physical accidents, occupational disabilities, and certain psychological and stress-related disorders are all protected by workers' compensation.
-As long as the accidents or illnesses are work-related, they can happen at any time.
+As long as the accidents or illnesses are work-related, they can happen anytime.

 When it comes to work-related accidents and illnesses, workers' compensation is normally the only option for rehabilitation.
 This means you won't be able to file a civil case against your boss.
-Instead, you must file a claim with the workers' compensation department in your state.
-The majority of employers are expected to contribute to the workers' compensation scheme by providing benefits through the state's fund.
+Instead, you must file a claim with your state's workers' compensation department.
+Most employers are expected to contribute to the workers' compensation scheme by providing benefits through the state's fund.

 What Kinds of People Are Eligible for Workers' Compensation?

-Workers' compensation benefits are not available to crew members on ships or interstate railroad workers.
+Workers' compensation benefits are unavailable to ship crew members or interstate railroad workers.
 According to federal law, if these employees are hurt on the job, they must sue their employers rather than receive workers' compensation payments.
-The majority of other workers' compensation benefits are determined by whether they are employers or independent contractors.
+Most other workers' compensation benefits are determined by whether they are employers or independent contractors.

 An individual who is not an independent contractor but works for another person or organization is referred to as an employee.
 So, what's the distinction?
 There are several variables to consider when deciding the distinction, but in general, an employee is someone who: